Aliases for QKI Gene

 The protein encoded by this gene is an RNA-binding protein that regulates pre-mRNA splicing, export of mRNAs from the nucleus, protein translation, and mRNA stability.
 The encoded protein is involved in myelinization and oligodendrocyte differentiation and may play a role in schizophrenia.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2014]

 GeneCards Summary for QKI Gene

 QKI (QKI, KH Domain Containing, RNA Binding) is a Protein Coding gene.
 Diseases associated with QKI include 6q terminal deletion syndrome and schizophrenia.
 Among its related pathways are Diurnally regulated genes with circadian orthologs.
-GO annotations related to this gene include RNA binding and SH3 domain binding.
+GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is KHDRBS1.

 UniProtKB/Swiss-Prot for QKI Gene